yungyuc/nsdhw_23sp/project/mmi366127/README.md

 ## Problem to Solve

 Using R-tree, kd-tree and M-tree to do query on nearest-n-points, and range-query.
-This project assumes using Euclidean distance for distance metric(more distance metric if possible.)
+This project assumes using Euclidean distance for distance metric(could add more distance metric if possible.)

 ## Prospective Users